I don't own these characters; Disney does. Well, except for Cali. She's mine.

 "That was pretty mean," the attorney agreed as Kim quickly slid back into bed, as if she was afraid that the darkness might see that she was naked.

-"It was—OW!"
+"It was — OW!"
 Shego grunted as Cali landed right on her hip.
 Thankfully, she was under the cover or she would have felt claws digging into her flesh along with the chunky weight on her.
 "Hey, fur-ball, park your fat ass on someone else's butt," she ordered.
-Cali looked that her and she could have sworn that she saw a little kitty smile on the calico's face.
+Cali looked at her and she could have sworn that she saw a little kitty smile on the calico's face.
 Cali then land her head down and closed her eyes.

 "I think she wants the one out of us with the most cushion back there," Bonnie remarked.